Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

 \subsection{The upper bound on the complexity of isomorphism}

-Once Theorem~\ref{thm:main} is established, we will show that isomorphism of oligomorphic groups is Borel below a countable Borel equivalence relation.
-We apply a result of Hjorth and Kechris \cite[Theorem 4.3]{Hjorth.Kechris:95} about Borel invariant classes~$\+ B$ of countable structures.
-Given a finite signature, a subset $F$ of $\omc$ is called a \emph{fragment} if it is closed under syntactic first-order operations such as quantification over elements, or substitution.
-Suppose first that we had a countable fragment $F$ such that each $M \in \+ B$ is determined up to isomorphism among the countable structures by $\Th_F(M)$, its theory in this fragment.
-Then $\cong_\+ B$ is smooth, because the map $M \to \Th_F(M)$ is Borel.

-Their result uses a weaker hypothesis to yield a weaker conclusion.
-In \cite[Theorem 4.3, (iii)$\to$(i)]{Hjorth.Kechris:95} they prove the following. {Suppose that there is a fixed fragment $F$ as follows: each $M \in \+ B$ contains a tuple of constants $\ol a$ such that $(M, \ol a)$ is determined up to isomorphism among the countable structures by $\Th_F(M, \ol a)$ (i.e, $\Th_F(M, \ol a)$ is $\aleph_0$-categorical).
-Then $\cong_\+ B$ is essentially countable.}

-Their proof proceeds as follows.
-They need to obtain a countable Borel equivalence relation $E$ on a Borel space $Y$ so that $E$ is Borel above $\cong_{\+ B}$.
-The points of the Borel space $Y$ are $F$-theories of countable models extended by finitely many constants.
-Two theories are $E$-equivalent if they can be realised over isomorphic models in the language of $F$.
-(They verify as part of their proof that $Y$ is indeed a Borel space on which $E$ is Borel.)
-The Borel reduction maps $M$ to $\Th_F(M,\ol a)$ where $\ol a$ is chosen so that $\Th_F(M,\ol a)$ is $\aleph_0$-categorical.
-This is possible by a result in descriptive set theory due to Lusin-Novikov: one can in a Borel way uniformise a Borel relation that relates each $x$ to only countably many elements.
-See e.g.\ \cite[18.10]{Kechris:95}.

-Each oligomorphic group $G$ has an open subgroup $W$ such that the left translation action of $G$ on the left cosets of $W$ is oligomorphic, and yields a topological embedding of $G$ into $\S$. ($W$ is simply the intersection of the stabilisers of finitely many numbers chosen to represent the 1-orbits; see Lemma \ref{canonical oligomorphic action}.)
+Once Theorem~\ref{thm:main} is established, we will show that isomorphism of oligomorphic groups is Borel reducible to a countable Borel equivalence relation.
+We apply a result of Hjorth and Kechris \cite[Theorem 4.3]{Hjorth.Kechris:95} about Borel invariant classes~$\+ C$ of countable structures that will be explained in more detail at the beginning of Subsection~\ref{ss:EC}.
+An important further ingredient (just alluded to above) is that each oligomorphic group $G$ has an open subgroup $W$ such that the left translation action of $G$ on the left cosets of $W$ is oligomorphic, and yields a topological embedding of $G$ into $\S$. ($W$ is simply the intersection of the stabilisers of finitely many numbers chosen to represent the 1-orbits; see Lemma \ref{canonical oligomorphic action}.)
 We thank Todor Tsankov for communicating this fact to us.
-The idea in applying the Hjorth-Kechris result is now as follows.
-Given a structure $M$ for the signature with one ternary relation satsfying the axioms so far, require the existence of $W$ axiomatically for the action of the filter group on the (abstract) left cosets of $W$.
-If $F$ is the least fragment containing all the relevant formulas used in the axioms, then it can be shown that $(M,W) $ for $W$ as above is determined by its theory in $F$.
-Thus, the tuple of constants one adds to satisfy the hypothesis of the Hjorth-Kechris result consists only of $W$.